ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-04-16-ComputerVisionNotes.md

 #### RoI Pooling

-- Region of Interest Pooling (RoI Polling) layer is a special case of SPP layer (only one level in RoI Pooling)
+- The *Region of Interest Pooling* (RoI Polling) layer is a special case of the SPP layer (only one level in RoI Pooling)
 - Transformations of Pre-trained networks
-  - Last pooling layer $ \longrightarrow $ RoI polling layer
+  - The last pooling layer $ \longrightarrow $ RoI pooling layer
   - Last FC and $ softmax_K $ $ \rightarrow $ FC (for bbox regression) and $ softmax_{K+1} $ (+1 for catch-all "background" class)
   - Take two data inputs: a list of images and a list of RoIs in them